Miami Domestic Violence Attorney

 However, the reality is that only the State can drop the charges or press charges.
 The person alleging that they were the victim of domestic violence is a witness.
 The state can subpoena them, against their will, to testify against their spouse, signification other or relative.

 The best course of action is to speak with an attorney.
 Any witness has the ability to contact the attorney for the accused or consult with their own attorney.
 That is especially true for victims of alleged domestic violence crimes.

 What should I do if I have been accused or arrested of a Domestic Violence crime?

 The first thing you should do is call a lawyer.
 If a police officer or investigator tries to speak to you or get you to provide a statement, do not speak with them.
 Ask to speak with a lawyer first.
 The initial statements given to the first arriving officer in a domestic violence situation are often the most important statements in the investigation.
 So the best thing to do is remain silent.
-You are almost never going to talk a police officer out of arresting you in a domestic violence case.
-Someone is usually going to go to jail in that circumstance, especially if both parties are on the scene at the time the police arrive.
+You will seldom talk a police officer out of arresting you in a domestic violence case.
+Someone is usually going to go to jail in that circumstance, especially if both parties are on the scene when the police arrive.

 The fact is, there’s always something going on in a thriving metropolis like Miami.
 That means it’s easier than you might imagine to find yourself facing criminal charges.
 Given the dynamic nature of our city, it only makes sense for Brian Kirlew and his defense team to be flexible and responsive to the needs of his clients.